-The M202/M212 comes with four I/O ports: two IEEE 1284-I compliant parallel ports and two serial ports.
+The M208 comes with three I/O ports: one IEEE 1284-I compliant parallel port and two serial ports.
 These ports have several parameters such as flow control and baud rate, that can be manipulated to best suit your attached peripherals.
 These parameters are configured using the set commands while list commands display each port's settings.
 Please refer to the following commands for the indicated information: